 Risks when you’re there

 Coronavirus is killed by temperatures above 60°C, so there’s little risk from freshly cooked food.
-There have been no reported cases of coronavirus being passed on by infected food.
 It’s worth bearing in mind, though, food is prepared and served by people, and people can spread the virus.
 Most hotels and restaurants have strict hygiene regulations for waiting staff and cooks, but hand hygiene is still essential.
 Do check ahead of time with each venue you intend to visit what their COVID-19 measures are.

 If you choose to eat from a buffet, be mindful that the virus can survive for up to 3 days on hard surfaces, including metal, glass, and plastic.